Sam1301/ContributionLessons/README.md

 ### Advanced Tips

-1) Use the project git history to look at how others solved a similr problem.
+1) Use the project git history to look at how others solved a similar problem.

 And the most important, try to find something which you LIKE.